Reign of Assassins: Plot

-A narration tells of a legendary Indian Buddhist monk, Bodhi and the belief that his mummified remains has mystical powers.
+A narration tells of a legendary Indian Buddhist monk, Bodhi who found the art of Kung Fu and the belief that his mummified remains has mystical powers.

 The Dark Stone gang, having found that half of the remains are in the Prime Minister Zhang's hands, sends assassins to kill him and his son Renfeng.
 Dark Stone's top assassin, Drizzle steals the remains and flees.
 She encounters the monk, Wisdom after dispatching a pursuing Renfeng at the top of a bridge.
 Wisdom is revealed to be an accomplished martial artist who demonstrates to Drizzle that her swordsmanship has four fatal flaws.
 Warning that she can be killed by a master, he attempts to persuade her to turn a new leaf and leave the life of an assassin.
 The three months of their association ends with him dying by her hands, a final demonstration intended to enlighten her.
 After Wisdom's death, Drizzle is burdened with sorrow and guilt and decides to leave her old way of life.
 She goes to a famous surgeon who changes her appearance and she assumes the identity of Zeng Jing, a common cloth merchant.
 She attracts the attention of the messenger Ah-sheng, whom she eventually marries.
 The Dark Stone gang's leader, Wheel King, recruits and trains a new assassin, Turquoise, a merciless girl who murdered her fiancé and in-laws on her wedding night.

-The Dark Stone gang are still in pursuit of Drizzle and the mummified remains, and one of their top members (Fatty Chen) is mysteriously assassinated.
+The Dark Stone gang are still in pursuit of Drizzle and the mummified remains, and one of their top members, Fatty Chen, is mysteriously assassinated.